Code-Institute-Submissions/MariaLundgren-Pre-Owned_SepResub/TESTING.md

     -	On the selected products page the user can add products to their shopping bag.

 #### Manual Testing of My Profile Page
+-   Trying to submit the form without filling in the minimum lenth of charachters in the fields and a message shows to lengthen the text in the field.
+-   Trying to submit the form with more than the maximium numbers of charachters allowed and a message shows to saying how many characters are allowed and how many are in the field right now.
+-   Trying to submit the form with special characters in the fields or anything else than numbers and + in the phone number field and a message shows saying which characters are allowed in that field.
+-   Trying to submit the form without all the fields filled in and a message shows to fill out field.
+-   Trying to submit the form with only spaces in one of the fields and a message shows that the field are required.
 -	Filling out the default delivery information form and clicking on the update information button and the default delivery is saved in the form.
 -	Changing in the default delivery information form when it’s filled in and clicking on the update information button updates the information in the form.
 -	Clicking on the order number of one of the users’ orders brings the user to the checkout success page of that order and an alert message shows.
 -	Saving the URL for the profile page and tries to access it as an anonymous user redirects the user to the log in page.
 -	Saving my profile URL for one user and tries to access it as another user brings the user to their own profile page.